Polymer/polymer-project.org/app/_blog/2017-07-31-speaker-spotlight-josh.md

 ---
+layout: post
 title: "Polymer Summit 2017 Speaker Spotlight: Josh Trout, Gannett"
+published: 2017-07-31
+author: katejeffreys
+description: "Josh Trout from Gannett on Polymer, the Web, and building apps for the future"
+tag:
+- blog
 ---

 Josh is a principal developer on the web team at Gannett.
 We chatted with Josh about Polymer, the Web, and building apps for the future.